diku-dk/futhark-pldi26/artifact/README.md

 ### Property annotation language

-Properties are written as refinement types on function parameters and return values using curly-brace syntax:
+Properties are written as annotations on function parameter types and return values using curly-brace syntax:

 ```futhark